-AALDEF’s Housing & Environmental Justice Project provides legal representation, community education, and organizing support to immigrant communities on land use, anti-gentrification, and environmental justice issues.
-One of the chief consequences of gentrification is the involuntary displacement of low-income residents and small businesses that cannot afford the rising costs of rent and every day goods.
+AALDEF’s Housing & Environmental Justice Program provides legal representation, community education, and organizing support to immigrant communities on land use, anti-gentrification, and environmental justice issues.
+One of the chief consequences of gentrification is the involuntary displacement of low-income residents and small businesses that cannot afford the rising costs of rent and everyday goods.
 Gentrification has changed many immigrant neighborhoods from vibrant, residential communities into tourist spots.
-Our project aims to counter this impact in our neighborhoods.
+If community input is not considered, local ordinances and zoning, the introduction of large institutions and sports complexes, and unfettered luxury development can destroy neighborhoods.
+Our program aims to counter this impact in our neighborhoods.
 At the heart of our work is the principle that every community should be able to choose what is best for itself.

 We collaborate with tenants, small businesses, and local community groups to sustain neighborhoods where immigrants live and work.

 - In 1986, we won the landmark New York Court of Appeals ruling requiring environmental review of new developments that may displace low-income tenants and small businesses.
 Furthermore, blocking the construction of Henry Street Tower, a proposed high-rise residential condo in Manhattan’s Chinatown.

 - In 1996, we won a consent decree in Nhem v.
 Fall River Housing Authority after the racially motivated killing of a Cambodian resident, which improved services and security for Massachusetts public housing tenants.